Really? Soda Companies Would Really Do That?

 These included the American Diabetes Association and the Diabetes Research Foundation.

-Kinda crazy when you realize there’s a proven connection between soda consumption and diabetes.
+Kinda crazy when you realize there’s a proven connection between soda consumption and blood sugar fluctuations.

 Even crazier?
 How they actually managed to find out the kind of information they did.

 Coca-Cola keeps public records of their donations, so they left a trail for researchers to follow.
 PepsiCo, on the other hand, keeps all of their donation records secret.
 They really don’t want you to know who they’re giving money to!

 Despite this unfortunate truth, we still learned a lot through the publication of this research.

 “Over the 5-year period, the team identified a total of 96 national health organizations that accepted money from the companies.
 Of these, 83 accepted money from Coca-Cola, one accepted money from PepsiCo, and 12 accepted money from both companies.”

 Makes you pretty upset to see how money can control so much of the information out there, doesn’t it?

 And this is what’s going to make you really mad…

 Combined, the two companies spent $9 million dollars between 2011-2014 to battle bills promoting lower soda consumption.

 Aaron and Siegel said, “Just like previous investigations into the tobacco and alcohol industries – their results suggest the soda industry is using ‘corporate philanthropy’ as a marketing tool to ‘silence health organizations that might otherwise lobby and support public health measures against these industries.’ “